raymundcat/Eventful/README.md

 This is made possible by binding the coordinator's three main components - ViewController *(Navigation)*, RootView *(View)* and Presenter *(Business Layer)* with Enum types of **Events** so each component know exactly the finite set of events they can receive from each other while keeping them completely abstracted

+## How does it work?

+#### Generics binding

+#### Enum Events

+## How to use

+#### Templates
+Move the [Xcode templates](https://github.com/raymundcat/Eventful/tree/master/Eventful%20Templates) to your templates directory.
+You will find two templates:

+ 1. **Project's Base Class Template** - So you can adopt a name that suits your project/company.
+Take the opportunity to bake in your 'nice-to-have's  in this area as the next template will be built on top of this one
+ 2. **Subclassing Template** - Use this to easily build your new screens using your generated base template

+#### Baking in your feature

+In our projects, we've found a lot of nice useful features

 ## Main Components

 ### ViewController